f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 - `ans_vs1` (virtual server in TMOS) and `bigip_next` (address of BIG-IP Next instance to deploy to) for deployment
 - `ip_map` specified for virtual addresses for virtual servers to be updated during the migration process (but application addresses within pools won't be changed).
 Note that during the migration process the addresses will be updated accordingly: **10.1.10.90 => 10.1.10.190** and **10.1.10.91 => 10.1.10.191**.
 The original application will not be disabled and its routing will go via **10.1.10.90** & **10.1.10.91**, whereas the new routing will go via **10.1.10.190** & **10.1.10.191** which will let two simultaneous routings go to the app.

-### 1.3 Configure connectivity to Central Manager and add SSH private keys
+### 1.3 Configure Connectivity to Central Manager and Add SSH Private Keys

 In the `inventory.ini` file specify the following parameters: